Zeynep-0/DSA210-Project/README.md

 ### Photo Taken Time
 - Extracted timestamps from Google metadata.
-- Converted Unix time to standard time and included timezone adjustments.
+- Converted Unix time to standard time and included the timezone difference.
 - Stored data in a JSON file to analyze the most common hours for photo-taking.

 ### Photo Count
 - Compiled monthly photo counts for each year into a CSV file using Excel.
-- Calculated the average number of photos taken per month manually.
+- Manually calculated the average number of photos taken per month.

 ## Data Visualization